MPC MPECs API¶

 Use % as a wildcard to search MPEC titles.
 This is useful for finding all MPECs from a specific year or with certain patterns.

-# Search for MPECs with titles containing "2024 B"
+# Search for MPECs titled with designations starting with "2024 B"

 search_str="2024 B%"